MarianoMolina/project_alice/README.md

    - [Added]: Image and Sound file support
    - [Added]: Both generation (TTS and Image Generation) as well as transcription (STT and Image Vision) available

+4. **Complex Information Flows**:
-4. **Complex Agent Structures**: Implementation of more advanced agent architectures, such as ReAct and RAG agents, to enable more sophisticated reasoning and decision-making capabilities.
+   - Implement more advanced agent tools, such as ReAct and RAG agents, to enable more sophisticated reasoning and decision-making capabilities.
+   - Implement interactive workflows, where the agent could either ask for permission, or deploy a request/action conditional to user approval.

 5. **Work Environments / Data Clusters**: Introduction of a feature similar to Anthropic's Artifacts but easier to update, edit, modularize, etc., providing a more structured way to manage and interact with complex data and tools within the Alice ecosystem.
 Idea is to use a mix of in-context and RAG-powered sources, that the user is actively able to update, trim, etc. to ensure the correct info is available at the right time.